Amygdala: Hemispheric specializations

-Each side holds a specific function in how we perceive and process emotion.
 The right and left portions of the amygdala have independent memory systems, but work together to store, encode, and interpret emotion.

 The right hemisphere of the amygdala is associated with negative emotion.
 It plays a role in the expression of fear and in the processing of fear-inducing stimuli.
 Fear conditioning, which occurs when a neutral stimulus acquires aversive properties, occurs within the right hemisphere.
 When an individual is presented with a conditioned, aversive stimulus, it is processed within the right amygdala, producing an unpleasant or fearful response.
 This emotional response conditions the individual to avoid fear-inducing stimuli and more importantly, to assess threats in the environment.

 The right hemisphere is also linked to declarative memory, which consists of facts and information from previously experienced events and must be consciously recalled.
 It also plays a significant role in the retention of episodic memory.
 Episodic memory consists of the autobiographical aspects of memory, permitting recall of emotional and sensory experience of an event.
 This type of memory does not require conscious recall.
 The right amygdala plays a role in the association of time and places with emotional properties.